 Abstract

-A field trial was conducted on succession of major arthropods of green gram during kharif season 2022 at experimental field of IFS unit JNKVV Jabalpur (M.P.).
-Total 18 species of arthropods were recorded in the field in which 11 are insect pests and 7 are natural enemies.
-Activity of whitefly, dragonfly and damselfly were observed from 7 to 70 days old crop) while jassid, winged bush cricket, green sting bug, spined legume bug, rove beetle and black garden ant were observed from 11,19, 30, 39, 21 and 41 to 70 days old crop.
+A field trial was conducted on the succession of major arthropods of green gram during kharif season 2022 at the experimental field of the IFS unit JNKVV Jabalpur (M.P.).
+A total 18 species of arthropods were recorded in the field, of which 11 are insect pests and 7 are natural enemies.
+Activity of whitefly, dragonfly and damselfly was observed from 7 to 70 days old crop, while jassid, winged bush cricket, green sting bug, spined legume bug, rove beetle and black garden ant were observed from 11,19, 30, 39, 21 and 41 to 70 days old crop.
 Ladybird beetle and spider were observed from 13 to 70 days old crop.
-Tobacco caterpillar, white spotted beetle, bean bug, red pumpkin beetle, and aphid were recorded from 14, 17, 38, 40, and 46 days old crop to 59, 31, 50, 52 and 59 days old crop while jewel bug observed only 46 days old crop.
+Tobacco caterpillar, white spotted beetle, bean bug, red pumpkin beetle, and aphid were recorded from 14, 17-, 38-, 40-, and 46-days old crop to 59, 31-, 50-, 52- and 59-days old crop while jewel bug observed only 46 days old crop.

 Keywords: Succession, Green gram, Natural enemies, Insect pests, Arthropods